Dr. Mostafa Elhilali: Urologist was a laser surgery pioneer

 The return of his body to Canada was delayed because his death took place in a foreign country.

 “In the modern tradition, the burial should happen within 48 hours.
 My father was observant.
 In his case, he passed away on Saturday and we buried him on Wednesday.
-It upset some members of the family here and in Egypt,” his son, Mohammed, said.
+It upset some members of the family here and in Egypt,” his son Mohamed said.

-Dr. Elhilali is survived by his brother, Medhat; his children, Halla, Mohammed, Sharif, Mona and Amanda; and by his partner, Cynthia Gordon.Report Typo/Error
+Dr. Elhilali is survived by his brother, Medhat; his children, Halla, Mohamed, Sharif, Mona and Amanda; and by his partner, Cynthia Gordon.Report Typo/Error

 Follow us on Twitter: @globeandmail